 With the College Nursing Research Committee, ORF coordinates and sponsors monthly educational sessions related to grantsmanship, as well as the annual Nursing Research Day which showcases the faculty and student research endeavors.
 ORF also provides administrative assistance for mock reviews and think tanks for grant proposals.
 Post award management is the responsibility of the principal investigator, in coordination with their departments’ business/grant manager on fiscal matters.

-The Office of Research Facilitation is comprised of the Associate Dean for Research, the Harriet Werley Endowed Chair, the Assistant to the Associate Dean, the Business Administrative Associate, and college-based statisticians (currently two; see Statistical Services section).
+The Office of Research Facilitation is comprised of the Associate Dean for Research, the assistant to the associate dean, the business administrative associate, and college-based statisticians

 Associate Dean for Research

-Ms Littau received her BSN from Rush University in 1986 and spent the next seven years as a staff nurse at the Rush Medical Center’s Neonatal Intensive Care Unit.
+Ms. Littau received her BSN from Rush University in 1986 and spent the next seven years as a staff nurse at the Rush Medical Center’s Neonatal Intensive Care Unit.
 Subsequently, she served on several federally and non-federally funded projects in the 1990’s as a Research Specialist and Project Director in the UIC CON Department of Women, Children and Family Health Sciences.
 She also worked as a departmental resource in helping faculty submit federal grant applications, IRB applications, progress reports, etc. She joined ORF in 2001 as a college-based resource, sharing her knowledge and expertise with faculty and students across all departments.
 Her Master’s Degree in Jurisprudence (Health Law) was awarded from Loyola University in 1991.
 She is a 2005 recipient of the UIC Chancellor’s Merit Award.
+Ms. Littau is a Certified Research Administrator.

 Business Administrative Associate